 Utilities are often a part of your rent –

-Most off-campus student accommodation properties have the cost of utilities included in your monthly rent.
+Most off-campus accommodation properties have the cost of utilities included in your monthly rent.
 This means the cost of water, electricity, gas, cable, security, Wi-Fi, etc. are a part of your lease.
 This goes a long way while budgeting yourself as it gives you a small leeway into saving money.
 Here at UniAcco, we scour all types of student accommodation properties to find properties that have this facility.
 We can also customise your leasing agreement so that you’re paying only for facilities you really need.

 Fully-furnished rooms –

 A major pro of living off-campus is privacy.
 You can use to stay alone in a studio room or rent an apartment with a fellow student.
 Staying off-campus gives you a break from the sharing of bathrooms, living with multiple students and spending time at communal areas.
-Students who operate best while being left to their own devices should definitely consider off-campus student accommodations.
+Students who operate best while being left to their own devices should definitely consider off-campus student accommodation.

 Different room types –